sincerelyant/Opulence-VPN/README.md

 # Opulence-VPN

-Opulence VPN is a privacy focused VPN (Virutal Private Network) provider.
+This is the official repository for Opulence VPN, a privacy focused VPN (Virutal Private Network).